 See the latest trends in flamenco outfits at what promises to be a very colourful and lively catwalk.
-Sunday 30 June on Calle Alcazabilla.
-Time to be confirmed.
+To be confirmed.

 Flamenco while you dine

-Bars and restaurants in Malaga city centre will be offering flamenco concerts (music, song and dance) while you dine on Friday 5 and Saturday 6 July.
-Venues and times to be confirmed.
+Bars and restaurants in Malaga city centre will be offering flamenco concerts (music, song and dance) while you dine on.
+Vino Mio is one of the them, others to be confirmed.

 Special interest events

-The V International Flamenco Seminar celebrates the best of flamenco talent and aims to pass this on to amateurs and professionals in the city.
-Master classes in all the flamenco types take place throughout the 2-week festival.
+The IX International Flamenco Seminar celebrates the best of flamenco talent and aims to pass this on to amateurs and professionals in the city.
+Master classes in all the flamenco types take place throughout the festival.
 And you don’t necessarily have to sing, play or dance to take part – places for spectators are also available.
-This link goes to the full programme (in Spanish only).

 Year-round flamenco in Malaga